leapcode/leap_mx/DESIGN.md

  * whenever possible, we should refer to the user by a fixed id, not their username, because we want to support the ability to change usernames. so, for example, database names should not be based on usernames.

+### Current Status: ###
+None of this is done, although having it be a separate daemon sound weird.

+You would probably want to use ```twisted.mail.mail.FileMonitoringService``` to watch the mailbox (is the mailbox virtual or a maildir or mbox or?)